The Extragalactic Distance Database: The Color-Magnitude Diagrams and Tip of the Red Giant Branch Distances Catalog: Science Highlights

 To confirm the physical association of these two dwarfs, we reduced and analyzed the \textit{HST} data with the serendipitous observations of PGC~385975.
 The top left panel of Figure \ref{ledaQuadPlot} shows a DSS color image of the two galaxies, centered on ESO~121-20.
 Overlayed are footprints of ACS observations of both of the targets.
 ESO~121-20 was observed with ACS as part of SNAP-9771 (PI I.Karachentsev), and has a distance of 6.07 $\pm$ 0.27~Mpc from our previous measurement of its TRGB (bottom left panel).
 The observations of PGC~385975 were focused on a background cluster (not visible in this DSS image), and do not perfectly overlap.
 Nonetheless, we are able to construct the CMD for this galaxy (color image in the top-right panel), from which we find $m_{TRGB}$ = 24.81 $\pm$ 0.06 and determine a distance of ${\rm D}=5.94\pm0.27$~Mpc (bottom right panel).
 The CMD for ESO 121-20 shows a prominent upper-main sequence, indicating that star-formation is still ongoing.
-PGC 385975 has fewer upper-main sequence stars, and consists of mainly an older stellar population.
+PGC~385975 has fewer upper-main sequence stars, and consists of mainly an older stellar population.
+There are two interesting features of note in the CMD for PGC~385975.
+One is that despite the fact that ESO~121-20 ($M_{B}$ = -13.82\footnote{Magnitudes rescaled from \url{https://relay.sao.ru/lv/lvgdb/}}) is significantly brighter than PGC~385975 ($M_{B}$ = -12.03), it is PGC~385975 which has the broader red giant branch.
+The second is that there is a visible discontinuity in both the young and old stellar populations at around m$\sim$26.
+One explanation that resolves both of these peculiarities could be a recent burst of star formation which began between 100-200~Myr ago.

 With our TRGB distance to PGC~385975, we confirm that ESO~121-20 and PGC~385975 are members of the same dwarf association, of which they are the only known constituents.
 While this situation was previously considered likely, there have been cases in the literature where two galaxies with similar velocities and small angular separations were assumed to be part of the same group, but later found to be separated by several Mpc (e.g. NGC~4618 and NGC~4625 \citep{2017AJ....154...51M, 2018ApJ...858...62K}).
-At the projected separation of 3$'$, the physical distance between these two dwarfs is just $\sim$5 kpc.
+At the projected separation of 3$'$, the physical distance between these two dwarfs is $\sim$5 kpc, though this is a lower limit as it assumes the same physical distance to the two.
 This pair of dwarfs is reminiscent of another pair of binary dwarf galaxies, LV~J1157+5638 and its satellite which are located a distance of 9~Mpc from us and physically separated by 4~kpc from each other \citep{2018MNRAS.474.3221M}.

 Along with their HI observations, \citep{2006AJ....131.2056W} also performed follow up optical observations with the 2.3m Australian National University telescope.
 They found no evidence of either an HI or stellar bridge connecting these two dwarfs.
 The \textit{HST} field of view for PGC~385975 extends all the way to the southeastern edge of ESO~121-20 (see top left panel of Figure \ref{ledaQuadPlot}), allowing us to look more carefully for hints of previous interactions.
 With the much fainter limiting magnitude and higher resolution of our data, we also find no evidence of any stellar stream outside of the main bodies of the galaxies, suggesting that any previous interactions between the two has been limited.